MD-Master of Engineering Dual Degree

 - Open only to Duke medical school students in good academic standing

-- Requires Duke University School of Medicine clearance through the Third Year Study Program director
+- Requires Duke University School of Medicine clearance through the Director of Third Year Study Program

 - Managed by the Pratt School of Engineering